everythingwillbetakenaway/DX7-Supercollider/README.md

 You can try these kinds of example by running the code at the very end of the DX7.scd file.

-edit: I couldn't find the original file so links goes to my new Soundcloud account.
+edit: I deleted the song and couldn't find the original file so links goes to my new Soundcloud account.
 Tune in for some experimental music with lots of DX-7 voices.

 ### Basic MIDI implementation